myflashlab/easyAS-Worker/README.md

 # Easy AS Workers for Adobe Air AS3 projects
 This AS3 library lets you run AS workers in your AdobeAir projects, desktop, browser, Android and iOS without you having to deal with complicated classic ```flash.system.Worker;``` class!
+[Check here for more setup details](http://www.myflashlabs.com/developer-friendly-as-worker-api/)

 # USAGE
 First create your worker class where you need to run your heavy code algurithm. take ```Worker1``` class as an example.